offbyone/ideas/content/old/general-thoughts/flying-low.md

 Off where, you ask?

-Well, about 30 min west of Edmonton, there's a place called `Eden North <http://www.edennorth.com/>`__.
+Well, about 30 min west of Edmonton, there's a place called [Eden North](http://www.edennorth.com/).
 Wonderful place, as the name suggests, and i am more than a bit pleased with the day i spent there - tired, or no.